angelbruni/BeautyFox/README.md

 BeautyFox is a theme for Firefox 115 ESR that aims to replicate the Internet Explorer 9, 10, and 11 look and feel.

 # Notes
+* **It will NOT work on anything other than Windows**.
+*** This is not the desired Open Beta release but to prevent people from using an outdated leaked build, I am releasing it**.
+* BeautyFox style and script code needs a rework in general (Geckium will help with the script side);
 * It has been tested on Windows Vista with Extended Kernel, Windows 7, Windows 8.1 and 10 with the default theme and Aero themes with Glass8, [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass), [Aero Window Manager](https://youtu.be/KtMIytUqRac) enabled and in Windows 11;
 * It doesn't and will **NEVER** work properly with WindowBlinds;
-* Make sure that your profile hasn't been modified by other themes, if so, delete the modified files _or_ create a new profile.
+* Make sure that your profile hasn't been modified by other themes, if so, delete the modified files _or_ create a new profile;

 # Instructions